Restoration of $k_T$ factorization for low $p_T$ hadron hadroproduction: FACTORIZATION IN IMPACT PARAMETER SPACE

-where the soft divergence from $l_T\to 0$ is obvious.
+where the soft divergence from $l_T\to 0$ is apparent.
 The argument ${\bf k}_{1T}-{\bf l}_T$ (${\bf k}_{1T}$) in $f_{i/1}^{(0)}$ labels the parton transverse momentum in the hadron $H_1$ before (after) the final-state cut.
-The two arguments in $d\sigma_{i+j\to k+l}^{(0)}$ indicate that two active partons participate the hard scattering actually: one parton corresponds to the valence scalar of $H_1$, and another to the Glauber gluon.
-Equation~(\ref{ts1}) is rewritten, in the impact parameter space, as
+The two arguments in $d\sigma_{i+j\to k+l}^{(0)}$ indicate that two active partons from $H_1$ participate the hard scattering actually: one parton corresponds to the valence scalar particle of $H_1$, and another to the Glauber gluon.